Skip to main content

 Cert preparation is the cash cycle.
 Cert defendability is the margin.
 Both are decided at the chainage.

 Government road contractors I have spoken to in Ghana operate under a structural pressure that few other industries face.
 The consultant cut, the EOT pushback, the public scrutiny, the GHIE audit call, the 30.8 billion-cedi Big Push allocation.
 Cert preparation is the cash cycle.
 Cert defendability is the margin.
 Both are decided at the chainage, at the moment of work, not in the QS office three weeks later.
 The operating record is the layer that closes that time gap.
 Chainage-level structured evidence, plant availability live, EOT submissions built from the live record.
 Two people for a week, not ten people for a month.
-That is what we built for road contractors carrying Big Push and FIDIC red book contracts in Ghana.
+When the audit call comes, the chainage record is already written.

 Theo Ilori, founder of Darikoda